 Whenever the Treasury Secretary sanctions another trip into the high mountains, I think ‘Giro d’Italia’.

-Obviously, I do not mind wandering off in the Ortler Alps to the west of the Dolomites, if only for the Stelvio, Gavia and a few equally beautiful passes.
+Obviously, I do not mind wandering off in the Ortler Alps to the west of the Dolomites, if only for the Stelvio and Gavia.
 But, as much as I like the area around Bormio, it pales in comparison to that of the Sella group, which may be considered the heart of the Dolomites.

 My most favorite spot in this cycling heaven, is Corvara in Badia (or Kurfar) at the bottom of the climbs up the Campolongo* and Gardena, the Valparola being just around the corner.